View from the Pavilion (LA speak for bleachers) in 2001.

 Mark Laurence took this picture of me at Opening Day in 2001.

-Romeo from Kiss 108 took this shot of me with Amanda Giles from Magic 106.7 at the Dodgers-Cubs game in 2008.
+Romeo from Kiss 108 took this shot of me with Amanda Giles from MAGIC 106.7 at a Dodgers-Cubs game in 2008 .
+It was a promotional tour for the TV show “My Boys” about a Cubs sportswriter.

-Looking at downtown LA from the Dodger Stadium upper parking lot.
+Looking at the downtown LA skyline rom the Dodger Stadium’s upper parking lot.

 My tickets for Opening Day 2001 never arrived, so they issued this replacement.